What Does the Bible Say About the Moon?

 10. Luke 21:25 – “There will be signs in the sun, moon and stars.
 On the earth, nations will be in anguish and perplexity at the roaring and tossing of the sea.”
 In this prophecy, Jesus speaks of celestial signs involving the moon as indicators of significant events, aligning with the symbolic use of the moon in biblical literature.

-See also What Does the Bible Say About the Love of Money?
+See also What Does the Bible Say About Money Management?

 These verses collectively demonstrate the Bible’s multifaceted perspective on the moon.
 It’s seen as a vital part of God’s creation with practical functions like marking time and seasons, and also holds symbolic significance in prophecy and spiritual teachings.
 The moon, in the biblical context, is a reminder of God’s sovereignty, creativity, and the grandeur of His creation.